DL7AD/pecanpico7/README.md

 Effect: The external oscillator can't be used for the STM32<br />
 Solution: Use an TXC 7L 26MHz oscillator instead or use the internal oscillator

+**ERROR 5:** Camera connector swapped (fixable)<br />
+Pin 1 should be actually Pin 24 and Pin 24 should be Pin 1
+Effect: The camera and the core voltage segulator gets very hot<br />
+Solution: Solder the camera to the PCB upsidedown (not easy but possible)

 **WARNING 1:** LEDs connected to transceivers are switched on<br />
 Effect: Current draw on startup.
 It could prevent the PCB to startup when the battery is dischanged completely, when the SPV1040 doesn't provide enough power.
 So the STM32 doesnt boot.<br />
 Solution: *none* (will be fixed on next revision) or desolder LEDs